 Jordan Uelese (2015) – Jordan was awarded the Weary Dunlop scholarship in his final year of schooling at rugby powerhouse St. Kevin’s College.
 The support of the Weary Dunlop foundation helped Jordan along the impressive path he has taken since graduating, where he has earned a contract with the Melbourne Rebels and also represented Australia at the 2017 Under 20’s Rugby World Cup.
 At this tournament Jordan showcased his talents on the field and was invaluable to the Australian outfit.

-Applications for Weary Dunlop Scholarships are now open.
+Applications for Weary Dunlop Scholarships are currently closed.